The seven pillars of fundraising

 Creating a successful community-business partnership brings benefits to both the business and the not-for-profit involved, and often for the wider community as well.

-Sponsorships are just one type of community-business partnership.
-Other models include: volunteering; financial donations; in-kind donations; pro-bono or discounted services and products; sharing/donation of premises/infrastructure.
+Types of community-business partnership models include: sponsorships; volunteering; financial donations; in-kind donations; pro-bono or discounted services and products; sharing/donation of premises/infrastructure.

 Step in, Step up